gianni-rosato/svt-av1-psy/Docs/Parameters.md

 > -i input.yuv -b output.ivf --resize-mode 4 --frame-resz-events 5,10,15,20,25,30 --frame-resz-kf-denoms 8,9,10,11,12,13 --frame-resz-denoms 16,15,14,13,12,11
 `--frame-resz-events`, `--frame-resz-kf-denoms` and `--frame-resz-denoms` shall be all set in same amount of parameters in list

+## **Updating Encoding Parameters During the Encoding Sessions**

+The `--force-key-frames` option is meant to allow the non-uniform placement of key frames within the stream.
+While this option is currently supported only for the CRF mode via the commandline, using it within the CBR mode can be achieved by passing the command of inserting a keyframe through the API field `EbAv1PictureType pic_type;` in the `EbBufferHeaderType` structure.
+A sample programming usage of this option can be found in the sample application file EbAppProcessCmd.c tracking the FTR_KF_ON_FLY_SAMPLE macro defined in EbDebugMacros.h.
+Similarly by setting the field `uint32_t qp;` in the `EbBufferHeaderType` structure at a key frame placement, the encoder will update the sequence
+ QP or CRF level according to the newly defined level (only applicable to CRF mode).

+Other options such as updating the Bitrate and resolution during the encoding sessions have been added to the API (starting v1.8.0) by using the abstract structure `EbPrivDataNode` and a programming sample showing its usage can be found by tracking the marcos FTR_RATE_ON_FLY_SAMPLE and FTR_RES_ON_FLY_SAMPLE respectively.
+In the case of a resolution update request, please note that the encoder library will assume the upscaling and downscaling to have been preformed prior to passing the frames.

 ### Color Description Options

 | **Configuration file parameter**   | **Command line**             | **Range**    | **Default**   | **Description**                                                                                                                            |